30382716ZhiPang/File-storage-system-development-based-on-Unity3d/README.md

-# A Mobile Application of Logic Education Based on AR
+# File Storage System Development Based on Unity3d
 ## Abstract
 This project is mainly released based on WebGL technology and aims to provide users with a feature-rich platform.
 Users can securely store files in the cloud by registering a personal account.
 The project involves the integration of SMS services and object storage services, allowing users to easily upload local files to the cloud and download cloud files to local devices at any time.
 Such comprehensive functions provide users with a convenient file management and sharing experience.
 Whether in the process of uploading or downloading files, the security, safety and reliability of the data can be guaranteed.